shaw-rohit/AMP-Channel-Creator/README.md

 # NetApp Account Managament Portal - Channel Creator

-Robotic process automation using Automagica (github.com/OakwoodAI/Automagica) for creating new Channels for the Account Management Portal in Microsoft Teams.
+Robotic process automation using [Automagica](github.com/OakwoodAI/Automagica) for creating new Channels for the Account Management Portal in Microsoft Teams.

 ## Requirements
-This application requires Python 3.7 or above and list of libraries and modules.
+This application requires [Python 3.7](https://www.python.org) or above and list of libraries and modules.
 To install the libraries, run the following command.
 <pre>   pip install -r requirements.txt </pre>

 Create a local copy of files to be copied to the channel.